jasonratcliff/thesis/data-raw/README.md

-Records of voucher specimens on loan from lending herbaria (RM, NY, MO, F, ISTC, MONTU, MONT, RSA-POM, UC, UTC, GH, US, CAS, IDS) were compiled into the excel file `Phys_species_totals.xlsx`.
-Information recorded from the vouchers included the identification history, collector, collection number, date, institution, locality, geographic coordinates, elevation, ecological description, and measurements of continuous and discrete specimen traits.
-In total, this project considered 1635 unique collections dated as early as 1844 (Fremont’s 2nd Expedition).
+Records of voucher specimens on loan from lending herbaria (RM, NY, MO, F, ISTC, MONTU, MONT, RSA-POM, UC, UTC, GH, US, CAS, IDS) were compiled into an excel file, `specimens.xlsx`.
+Information recorded from the vouchers included the identification history, collector, collection number, date, institution, locality, geographic coordinates, elevation, ecological description, and measurements of continuous and discretespecimen traits.
+In total, 1710 unique collections dated as early as 1844 (Fremont’s 2nd Expedition) were

-    data-raw/Phys_species_totals.xlsx
+    reviewed.

-The `herbarium_specimens.R` script creates an *.Rda* file from `data-raw/Phys_species_totals.xlsx`, formatting specimen data for downstream phylogenetic, distribution, and morphological analyses to define a tibble `herbarium_specimens` in the `ThesisPackage` namespace.
+    [1] "/Library/Frameworks/R.framework/Versions/4.0/Resources/library/ThesisPackage/extdata/specimens.xlsx"

+The `herbarium_specimens.R` script creates an *.Rda* file from `specimens.xlsx`, formatting specimen data for downstream phylogenetic, distribution, and morphological analyses to define a tibble `herbarium_specimens` in the `ThesisPackage` namespace.
 Briefly, the script does the following:

   - Read data into R using `readxl` (Wickham and Bryan 2019)
       - Filter records with `dplyr` (Wickham et al. 2020) to annotations